deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 `-n` is the name of the list to be created, and `-i` is the input filename.
-Note that the convention of naming premium lists after the TLD they are intended to be used for to is enforced unless the override parameter `-o` is passed, which allows premium lists to be created with any name.
+Note that the convention of naming premium lists after the TLD they are intended to be used for is enforced unless the override parameter `-o` is passed, which allows premium lists to be created with any name.

 ## Updating a premium list